Quantitative weak propagation of chaos for stable-driven McKean-Vlasov SDEs: Well-posedness of the nonlinear martingale problem and Picard iterations

 We want to take the limit $N \to +\infty$ in \eqref{proof_existence_eq1}.
 By using \eqref{control_density_kernel_existence} and the convolution inequality \eqref{convolineqdensityref}, we obtain that for some positive constant $C$

-The upper-bounded converges to $0$ as $N$ tends to infinity thanks to the asymptotic behavior of the Beta function as it is the general term of a convergent series.
+The upper-bound converges to $0$ as $N$ tends to infinity thanks to the asymptotic behavior of the Beta function.
 Following the same lines, we prove using again \eqref{control_density_kernel_existence} that the series appearing in \eqref{proof_existence_eq1} is absolutely convergent.
-Letting $N$ tends to infinity in \eqref{proof_existence_eq1} yields the representation formula \eqref{representation_difference_densities_existence}. \\
+Letting $N$ tend to infinity in \eqref{proof_existence_eq1} yields the representation formula \eqref{representation_difference_densities_existence}. \\

 We are now going to prove by induction that there exists a positive constant $C$ such that for all $m \geq 1$, $ t \in (s,T]$, $x,y \in \R^d$

 \textbf{Base case $\bm{m=1}$.} It follows from \eqref{control_density_kernel_existence}, \eqref{proof_existence_eq3} and the convolution inequality \eqref{convolineqdensityref} that since $d_{s,r}(P^1,P^2) \leq d_{s,t}(P^1,P^2)$ for $r \in [s,t]$.
 Following the same lines and using the bound \eqref{control_density_kernel_existence} on $\H_{1,1}^k$, we show that for some constant $C>0$, one has for all $k\geq 1$